 Sitting on the stage watching my students accomplish their degree is the greatest achievement.
 Being a good personal tutor and a course leader in charge of placements and then to see these students achieve their goals with a good graduate job is wonderful.
 I have successfully mentored new staff who have joined, trained and worked with other staff in professional services departments and been part of working groups and committees where my input has been realised in tangible changes for the betterment of staff and students.

 Find out more about our courses

 What makes the courses you teach on distinct and what is the learning environment like?

-The Islamic Finance module at Level 6 and the new course are one of a kind and exposes students to a new way of thinking about finance and offers them an alternative career in a growing, exciting and global field.
+The Islamic Finance module at Level 6 is one of a kind and exposes students to a new way of thinking about finance and offers them an alternative career in a growing, exciting and global field.
 The learning environment is recent, based on real-world examples with physical trips, experts from the field talking to them and students researching and appreciating the differences between conventional and Islamic finance.

 Why do you think Birmingham is a good place to study?

 Birmingham is a vibrant, multi-cultural city which is friendly, cheap for students to live in and has a good mix of places for them to relax and have fun too.

 What can students do to help prepare them for the courses you teach?